IQR Lab Docs

 Central Node (Client)

-version is 1.13 or later.
+• Ensure that your pcl version is 1.13 or later.
 If this version is not available in your package manager, you will need to download the source code and build it yourself.

-- Clone this repository and
+2. Clone this repository and cd into it.

-into it. - Build and compile the cetral node binaries.
+3. Build and compile the cetral node binaries.

 mkdir -p build && cd build